Increase Cash Flow, Tax-Free

 • Capital Flows

-Interest rates are determined at a national level, and rising interest rates hurt investors because as rates increase, housing gets less affordable, and the pool of qualified buyers goes down.
+Interest rates are determined at a national level, and rising interest rates hurt investors because as rates increase, housing gets less affordable, and the pool of qualified buyers decreases.
 This dampening of demand usually results in a drop in home values.

 FRED 30 Year Fixed Rate Mortgages 1975 to 2020

-If you’re planning on selling an investment property, rising interest rates could hamper your plans.
-If you’re buying-and-holding, you can just wait it out and your home price should recover.
+Rising interest rates could hamper your plans to sell an investment property.
+If you’re buying and holding, you can wait it out, and your home price should recover.

 There hasn’t been much inflation over the last 20 years, but it has come back recently with the Fed’s rate increases and the increased cost of reshoring manufacturing back to the United States.